PabbisettySivaKumar/GenAi-End_to_End/README.md

 2. Backend extracts and chunks the text.
 3. Embeddings are generated and stored in Neo4j.
 4. User queries a question.
-5. The system retrieves relevant chunks and generates a contextual answer.
+5. The system retrieves relevant chunks, generates a contextual answer, display the page, page Number and   highlite the chunks in UI.

 ---